wangyx0055/XdevLSDK/README.md

 * OpenGL context using native version as GLX, WGL, CGL and EGL.
 * Support for font rendering using XdevLFont and XdevLRAI
 * Image import support for Jpeg, Png, Bmp and TGA files.

+# Build

+The whole XdevLSDK can be build using CMake.
+In the root folder of XdevLSDK type:

+cmake -DCMAKE_BUILD_TYPE=Debug

+### Note
+Do not use a subfolder building XdevLSDK.
+At the moment it is important to run the CMake script within the root folder where XdevLSDK is located.
+The static library of XdevL will be located in ../XdevLSDK/XdevL/lib and the plugins will be located in the ../XdevLSDK/XdevLPlugins/lib

+# Setup

+I recommend adding an evnironment variable to your system.
+This helps your XdevL app to find the plugins easier.
+In your shipping (release) version you can copy the plugins wherever you want.

+Add this: XDEVL_PLUGINS=../XdevLSDK/XdevLPlugins